Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="group.id">kafka-connector-group</param>
 ```

+#### Record Evaluation

+The Lightstreamer Kafka Connector offers wide support for deserializing record values and keys.
+Currently, it allows the following formats:

+- String
+- Avro
+- JSON

+In particular, for Avro and JSON formats, the Kafka Connector supports message validation, which can be specified through:

+- Local schema files.
+- The Confluent Schema Registry.

 ##### `record.extraction.error.strategy`

 _Optional_.
 The error handling strategy to be used if an error occurs while extracting data from incoming records.
 Can be one of the following: